KEEZDAO/KEEZ-Protocol-Documentation/docs/Guide/step-02.md

 You can add as many members as you’d like with any combination of permissions.
 Make sure to include all members needed for the multisig.
 :::

-#### 1 - Enter a members Universal Profile address into the text box.
+#### 1 - Enter a member's Universal Profile address into the text box.
 #### 2 - Use the checkboxes to choose key permissions for the member being added
 #### 3 - Click the <u>Add Member</u> button next to the text box to add the member.

 Example of adding your first member:
 ![2-2](./img/2-2_member1.gif)

-#### 4 - Add additional members by clearing the Universal Profile address and checkboxes, then repeat the steps 1-3 above.
+#### 4 - Add additional members by clearing the Universal Profile address and checkboxes, then repeat steps 1-3 above.

 Example of adding additional members:
 ![2-2](./img/2-2_member2.gif)

-After all members have been added, click **Next** to proceed to the next step.
+After all your members have been added, click **Next** to proceed to the next step.

 ---